actualbudget/docs/docs/advanced/oauth-auth.md

 ```

 :::tip
-This or the environment variables are the only ways to use GitHub as user provider.
+To use GitHub as an identity provider can only be achieved with configuration files or environment variables.
 :::

-### Config using environment variables
+### Configuration Using Environment Variables

 If your OpenId provider supports discovery, use the following variables: